mrlunk/Raspberry-Pi-Pico/README.md

 This is the way I learn... part by part and combining later...

 Hope you enjoy some of my scripts.
+AND please let me know if you spot flaws errors or mistakes :)

 Be Well and Happy !